NoneGiven/MphRead/README.md

 - Exports models to COLLADA, textures to PNG, and sound effects to WAV
 - Generates Python scripts to import model animations and more into Blender

-**Note:** The version of OpenAL Soft distributed with the Windows version of MphRead may have some audio issues.
-This may be resolved in a future version, but if you experience issues, you can use [Creative's Windows installer](https://www.openal.org/downloads/) to install a working version.
+**Note:** The  OpenAL Soft binary distributed with the Windows build of MphRead may have some audio issues.
+This may be resolved in a future release, but if you experience issues, you can use [Creative's Windows installer](https://www.openal.org/downloads/) to install a working version of OpenAL.

 ## Planned
 - Music playback